browserstack/python-appium-app-browserstack/README.md

 ### **Run first test :**

-Open `BrowserStackAndroid.py` file for Android or `BrowserStackIOS.py` for iOS
+Open `BrowserStackAndroid.py` file for Android test or `BrowserStackIOS.py` for iOS test

 - Replace `YOUR_USERNAME` & `YOUR_ACCESS_KEY` with your BrowserStack access credentials